‘Aquaman’ Trailer Not Coming Anytime Soon, Reveals James Wan

 “Hey friends, I usually do my best to avoid internet noises (especially fabricated distractions) but a teaser-trailer going out this weekend was never in the books,” the 41-year-old filmmaker confirmed.
 Evidently, there was no Aquaman trailer dropped over the weekend.

-However, Wan didn’t blame anyone or anything about the Aquaman trailer’s delay.
+However, Wan didn’t blame anyone or anything for the Aquaman trailer’s delay.
 In fact, he takes the full responsibility why fans haven’t seen any teaser for the film.
 The Conjuring director said that there are no other reasons holding the clip back from being seen, but just simply him.

 “I am simply not ready yet to share,” he said.
 Wan even used “oceanic puns” to describe the Aquaman trailer’s delay.
 He explained that the movie is full of “gills” because of its epic visual effects and even pictured its process like a real sea-slug because it is “slow and laborious.”

-As a matter of fact, he even admitted that even the simple shots for the trailer take a lot of time to do.
-Another reason that Wan is not yet releasing Aquaman trailer is that he is avoiding to put out anything that will be interpreted at a below average level.
+As a matter of fact, he admitted that even the simple shots for the trailer take a lot of time to do.
+Another reason that Wan is not yet releasing an Aquaman trailer is that he want to avoid putting out anything that will be interpreted to be below average level.

 In his third tweet, Wan perfectly knows that fans might think that they are not doing anything to give them a glimpse of Jason Momoa’s much-awaited movie.
 But, he assured everyone that they are continuously working hard to give them what they want.